tldr-pages/tldr/pages/common/gitlab-ctl.md

 > CLI tool for managing the GitLab omnibus.
 > More information: <https://docs.gitlab.com/omnibus/maintenance/>.

-- Check the status of every service:
+- Display the status of every service:

 `sudo gitlab-ctl status`

-- Check the status of a specific service:
+- Display the status of a specific service:

 `sudo gitlab-ctl status {{nginx}}`